Secure attachment beats genetic disposition in ADHD

 2.1.1.
 DRD4-7R - ADHD opportunity/risk gene

 We suspect that DRD4-7R is one of the genes that mediate high sensitivity, whereby we assume that the high sensitivity mediated by DRD4-7R is not a consequence that would only arise as a result of an additional early childhood stress experience.
-Rather, we assume that the high sensitivity mediated by DRD4-7R is the “lever” that makes those affected particularly susceptible to external influences and thus mediates a particularly positive and particularly negative development (opportunity-risk).
+Rather, we assume that the high sensitivity mediated by DRD4-7R is the “lever” that makes the person with ADHD particularly susceptible to external influences and thus mediates a particularly positive and particularly negative development (opportunity-risk).

 In children with the DRD4-7R gene variant (also relevant for ADHD), the parenting and attachment style has a serious influence.
 Poor attachment behavior is 6 times more likely to trigger high levels of aggression (risk: plus 600%).
 At the same time, a good attachment style, even if it was subsequently trained, results in above-average empathy (and non-aggressiveness), i.e. above and beyond the level of children without the DRD4-7R risk gene form.161718